Neural-Systems-at-UIO/QCAlign/docs/gridoverlay.rst

 3. The appearance of the grid point overlay in the viewer window automatically adjusts to match the selected grid spacing.

-4. Unselect Setup Mode when a value has been input to lock in that grid spacing level.
+4. Unselect the **Setup Mode** to return to the atlas overlay panel.